 - Health checklists and charts for specific conditions

-- Dental checklists – e.g. first visit, oral hygiene program, cosmetic dentistry, etc.
+- Dental checklists – e.g. first visit, caries prevention program, cosmetic dentistry, etc.

-- Weight loss and exercise program checklists and charts
+- Fitness and exercise program checklists and charts

-- General charts & infographics (e.g. sugar content in different foods, the importance of sleep at different stages of development, etc.)
+- General charts & infographics (e.g. sugar content in different foods, the importance of sleep at different ages, etc.)

-Providing useful online tools, gadgets and applications on your website can help increase visitor engagement and significantly add value to your potential clients.
-Health-related calculators are popular tools for your website.
-Other tools could include things like diagnostic tools, or even recipes.
+Providing useful online tools and applications on your website can help increase visitor engagement and add significant value to your potential clients.
+Calculators are great tools to add to your website.
+Other tools can include things like diagnostic tools, or even recipes.

-In part two of this guide, we will be discussing a several online tools you can use in your health or medical site using WordPress plugins and themes that can also help to improve your seo, increase user engagement and generate more traffic to your business.
+In the next section of this guide, we take a look at a several online tools you can add to your website using WordPress plugins that can also help to improve seo, improve user engagement and drive more traffic to your business.

-This is the end of section one of this guide on ways to improve your medical-related business web presence.
+This is the end of part 1 of this guide on ways to build your medical or health web presence.

-- Grow Your Health Practice Website – WordPress Plugins & Themes That Can Help Improve Search Engine Optimization, Improve User Engagement And Increase Web Traffic Generation
+- Tips For Medical Services Providers – WordPress Plugins & Themes For Improving Search Engine Optimization, Increasing User Engagement And Web Traffic Generation